 Reuterskiöld, C., & Van Lancker Sidtis, D. (2013).
 Retention of idioms following one-time exposure.
 Child Language Teaching and Therapy, 29(2), 219-231.

 Previous research has shown a relationship between a child's chronological age, articulation skills and PSTM memory, as measured by non-word repetition tasks.
 Few studies, however, have examined the relationship between the motor skills required for speech production and the cognitive and linguistic complexity of these phonological tasks.
 Non-world repetition is a complex psycholinguistic task and researchers call for studies investigating the underlying skills involved in non-word repetition, such as motor planning and execution.
 Dr. Reuterskiöld and Dr. Maria Grigos have collected data for two exploratory studies examining the effects of increased cognitive demands on articulator movement during repetition.
 Emphasis was placed on comparisons between real-words and non-words, as well as simple and complex syllable structures.
 Children and adolescents produced real words and non-words, and speech motor movements were analyzed using a movement tracking system.
 Results showed that movement duration and variability was greater during the production of non-words compared to real words.

-A manuscript is currently being prepared for publication, but this line of work will be expanded to include more experiments and additional subjects.
+A manuscript is currently under review and this line of work will be expanded to include more experiments and additional subjects.